imfht/vulnvps/README.md

 # vulnvps
 This repo makes your vps vulnerable.
-Helpful for av scan engine test.
+Helpful in av scan engine testing.

 ## Vul